pku-sixing/ACL2020-ConKADI/README.md

 # ACL2020-ConKADI
-Resources for the our ACL2020 paper,  Diverse and Informative Dialogue Generation with Context-Specific Commonsense Knowledge Awareness
+Resources for our ACL2020 paper ``Diverse and Informative Dialogue Generation with Context-Specific Commonsense Knowledge Awareness''

+We will upload our resources after the conference is finished.